-The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the Principal/Headteacher.
+The Panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person about which a complaint was made.

-A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing.
+A written record will be kept of all complaints and of whether they were resolved at the preliminary stage or proceeded to a panel hearing.

-Complaints escalated to / about the Trust, CEO or Trustee
+Complaints escalated to or about the Trust, CEO or Trustee

-If a complaint is escalated to the Trust or if a complainant wishes to complain directly about the Trust, then the complaint should be sent to the Clerk to the Trust Board to be investigated.
+If a complaint is escalated to the Trust or if a complainant wishes to complain directly about the Trust, then the complaint should be sent to the Trust Governance Professional to be investigated.

-The Clerk will write to the complainant acknowledging the complaint within 5 school days of the date that the written request was received.
-The acknowledgement will confirm that the complaint will now be investigated under Stage 3 of this Complaints Policy and will confirm the date for providing a response to the complainant.
+The Trust Governance Professional will write to the complainant acknowledging the complaint within 5 school days of the date that the written request was received.
+The acknowledgement will confirm that the complaint will be investigated under Stage 3 of this Complaints Policy and confirm the date for providing a response to the complainant.